G-EDM/G-RBLevo/README.md

-# G-RBLevo
+# Nothing to see here yet

-New firmware to run the G-EDM router
+Once everything is done the firmware can be found here